 The director says, “Well, I don’t mind as long as it’s not Wendy the Web Witch.”

 Gerry responds, “Wendy Paul is exactly whom I’m after.”

-The secretary opens the door and shows in an athletic woman in her late twenties.
-Standing up, Gerry introduces himself while he hands her a RIS folder and an employment contract, saying, "I'm putting together a team of top notch computer experts for several years work and would like you on the team.
+The secretary opens the door, and shows in an athletic woman in her late twenties.
+Standing up Gerry introduces himself while he hands her a RIS folder and an employment contract while saying, “I’m putting together a team of top notch computer experts for several years work, and I’d like you on the team.
 Probably as the team leader.
 The team will have between four and ten people.
-I'm still waiting for some people to accept offers of employment.
-As a signing on bonus I think I can offer you the information you've been seeking about your sister's death."
+I’m still waiting for some people to accept offers of employment.
+As a signing on bonus I think I can offer you the information you’ve been seeking about your sister’s death.”

 She studies him for a moment, and replies, “If you can get me the information on who’s responsible, and in a manner I’m convinced it’s true, then you’ve got yourself a computer nerd.”

 Keeping a smile on her face is very hard while she reads the folder.
-She also wonders how Gerry found out she's a hacker and Peter Perfect is her hacker name.
+She also wonders how Gerry found out she’s a hacker, and Peter Perfect is her hacker name.
 Having access to the latest stuff by the good guys from the FBI makes her the best there is at hacking.
 She gets into all sorts of systems, but does no harm.
-Even so, it's against the law.
-She hands the file to Gerry, asking, "Right, where do we go?"
+Even so, it’s against the law.
+She hands the file to Gerry, and asks, “Right, where do we go?”

 He smiles, “That’s easy and hard.
 I know who, but not where.
 I need a car and a driver who knows where Don Mario lives locally.”
 Both Wendy and the director stare at him, because he wants to visit the local Mafia Don.
 “The misused materials were disposed of through the local DC underworld.
 Don Mario, or one of his people, will know who did it.
 Don Mario will know, or can get, the names very quickly.
 He’ll tell us when I ask him for them.”